Far East Fleet

-The Far East Fleet (also called the Far East Station) was a fleet of the Royal Navy which existed between 1952 and 1971.
+The Far East Fleet (also called the Far East Station) was a fleet of the Royal Navy from 1952 to 1971.

-During the Second World War, the Eastern Fleet included many ships and personnel from other navies, including those of the Netherlands, Australia, New Zealand, and the United States.
+During the Second World War, the Eastern Fleet included many ships and personnel from other navies, including the navies of the Netherlands, Australia, New Zealand, France and the United States.
 On 22 November 1944 the Eastern Fleet was re-designated East Indies fleet and continued to be based in Trincomalee.
 Following its re-designation its remaining ships formed the British Pacific Fleet.
 In December 1945 the British Pacific Fleet was disbanded and its forces were absorbed into the East Indies Fleet.
 In 1952 The East Indies Fleet was renamed the Far East Fleet.
 After the Second World War the East Indies Station continued as a separate command to the Far East until 1958.
 In 1971 the Far East Fleet was abolished and its remaining forces returned home, coming under the command of the new, unified, Commander-in-Chief Fleet.

 Post-war

 After the war, the East Indies Fleet was once again based at the Singapore Naval Base.
-The 1st Aircraft Carrier Squadron HMS Glory and HMS Theseus) arrived from the British Pacific Fleet in October 1945, and operated from Trincomalee, then Singapore, from October 1945 to October 1947.
+The 1st Aircraft Carrier Squadron (HMS Glory and HMS Theseus) arrived from the British Pacific Fleet in October 1945, and operated from Trincomalee, then Singapore, from October 1945 to October 1947.
 In 1952, the East Indies Fleet was redesignated the Far East Fleet.
-The Fleet then took part in the Malayan Emergency and the Confrontation with Indonesia in the 1960s.
+The Fleet then took part in the Malayan Emergency and the confrontation with Indonesia in the 1960s.
 By 1964, the fleet on station included Victorious, Centaur, Bulwark, Kent, Hampshire, 17 destroyers and frigates, about ten minesweepers and five submarines.

 The Flag Officer Second-in-Command Far East Fleet, for most of the postwar period a rear admiral, was based afloat, and tasked with keeping the fleet "up to the mark operationally".
 Some also held the appointment of Flag Officer Commanding 5th Cruiser Squadron, probably including Rear Admiral E.G.A.
 Clifford CB, who was flying his flag in HMS Newcastle on 12 November 1953.
 Meanwhile, the fleet commander, a vice admiral, ran the fleet programme and major items of administration 'including all provision for docking and maintenance' from his base in Singapore.

+In the last days of the East Indies Fleet North Korea invaded South Korea in June 1950, beginning the Korean War.
+William Andrewes was promoted to vice admiral on 1 December 1950, and on the 17th was made commander of the 5th Cruiser Squadron and Flag Officer Second in Command Far East Fleet, flying his flag in the light cruiser Belfast.
+After the outbreak of the Korean War he commanded British and Commonwealth Naval Forces, with the carrier Theseus as his flagship.
+He had two aircraft carriers available at any one time, which he worked in eighteen-day cycles.
+At times he also led Task Force 91 (comprising all Blockade, Covering Force and Escort ships in Korean waters, affiliated with the United Nations Command) in 1951.